 Before we make this delicious Garden Skillet Supper … If you’re on Pinterest of Facebook, I’d sure appreciate it if you could use one of the buttons above!
 Thanks 🙂

-You’ll need: tomatoes, squash, bell pepper, onion, lean ground beef, dried parsley (or fresh) and some kosher salt.
+Ingredients you’ll need: tomatoes, squash, bell pepper, onion, lean ground beef, dried parsley (or fresh) and some kosher salt.

 You’ll also need a wee bit of pepper and a scant amount of sugar if you want to make it exactly like I do.